You can always contact us directly with questions by emailing Joe [at] sparcopen.org.

 Draft invitation letters to invite faculty - Template

 Draft invitation letters to invite librarians - Template

 Official certificates of Satellite event attendance - Availiable for Customisation

 Official certificates for Satellite event hosts - Provided on event confirmation

 At this time we can’t directly support satellite event grants, however we can provide limited support and advice in fundraising.
-Most event hosts are able to cover their own costs, or incur very minimal costs.
+Most event hosts are able to cover their own costs through local or institutional sponsors, or incur very minimal costs.
 We hope the other resources we provide help reduce the need to raise money, or at the very least give hosts more time to dedicate to fundraising.
 You can find our resource for helping to fund satellite events here.